DaveJump/MoviesSite/README.md

   * user signIn and signUp
   * viewing movies' detail
 2. manager
-  * manage movies,such as modifying movies infos and delete movies
+  * manage movies,such as adding movie, modifying movies infos and delete movies
   * manage categories
+## usage
+`npm install` to install all dependent packages `grunt` to run server